 - The most viewed posts were Metin2 hacks and bots by D4.Ny, Metin2 private server guides by Kingblast and a Dark Orbit bot by SnFede.

 - A style revamp was also in the works, but I never had the time to complete it.

 - The green emoticons used on The Coders Bay can be donwloaded here.

-- I was going to release one last bot for Metin2, but my testing account was banned in the process, after passing undetected for years, and I was too exausted to make a new one.
+- I was going to release one last bot for Metin2, but my testing account was banned in the process, after passing undetected for years.
+I was tired and didn’t want to create a new one. 🪦

 Were you a member of Unfair-Gamers?
 Leave your story below!